 The hypothesis that RTL is an indicator of quality is further supported by the fact that, in the largest clutches, the last hatchling of little owl presented the shortest telomeres.
-Even if our sample size is small (i.e., 6 clutches with 5 eggs), our data are in accordance with the brood size reduction hypothesis that predicts a lower investment with laying order.
+Even if our sample size is small (i.e., 6 clutches with 5 nestlings), our data are in accordance with the brood size reduction hypothesis that predicts a lower investment with laying order.
 Still, our data would restrict such an effect to the last laid egg.
 We cannot distinguish between effects of the laying order per se on RTL (see introduction) and postnatal effects.
 Postnatal effects may arise from selective parental care as discussed above.
 Last-hatched nestling may also suffer from intra-brood competition.
 Indeed, in a brood, larger nestlings have a competitive advantage compared to smaller nestlings for feeding (“Competitive advantage hypothesis”, Anderson et al., 1993).
 A previous experiment testing the effect of competitive disadvantage within a brood, based on the size of the nestlings cross-fostered among clutches, highlighted an interesting increased telomere attrition of less competitive nestlings without affecting body mass growth (in European starlings, Nettle et al., 2015).

 Finally, our study only suggested non-significant effects of nest surroundings.
-In other studies, local habitat types around nests and also the heterogeneity of habitats available have been shown to affect reproductive output in our species (Thorup et al., 2010; Michel et al., 2017).
+More precisely, and contrary to our predictions, there was a trend for a negative effect of the proportion of meadows and orchards on telomere length.
+Thus, this does not support that the proportion of meadows and orchards in a fixed home range size is a good proxy for habitat quality.
+In other studies, local habitat types around nests and also the heterogeneity of habitats available have been shown to affect reproductive output in little owls (Thorup et al., 2010; Michel et al., 2017).
 Moreover, it has been shown that the home range size is dependent on the environment around the nest and also is different between males and females (Michel et al., 2017).
-Thus, it may be important to consider the habitat at a fine scale.
+Thus, it may be important to consider the habitat at a finer scale.
 Future studies should explore how environmental quality, food resources, parental care, chick growth, intra-brood competition and sex-specific susceptibility to stressors are intertwined factors that determine offspring telomere length and how all these factors affect population dynamics of little owls.

 Ethics statement.
 This work is in accordance with the French legislation concerning the capture and the biological sampling of wildlife.
 All the ringers of the project had received ringing licenses and authorizations for feather sampling from the CRBPO (National Museum of Natural History, Paris, France) as part of a program led by Bertrand Scaar (PP N°454).

-Data accessibility.
-Datasets used in this study are openly available on zenodo (Criscuolo et al., 2023a, https://doi.org/10.5281/zenodo.7701530)(doi: 10.5281/zenodo.7701530).
+Data, script and code availability.
+Data and R code used in this study are openly available on zenodo (Criscuolo et al., 2023a, https://doi.org/10.5281/zenodo.7701530).

 Authors' contributions.
 JB and FC conceived the study.
 BS and volunteers collected the data.
 SZ developed and performed the sexing and qPCR measurements.
 IF sorted the samples and calculated the land use around nest boxes.
 JB and FC ran the statistical analyses and, with SZ for the ESM, wrote the first draft of the manuscript.
 All authors provided comments on the manuscript and agreed on the final version of the manuscript to be submitted for publication.